-Tomiko Brown-Nagin is the Daniel P.S.
+Tomiko Brown-Nagin, the Dean of Harvard’s Radcliffe Institute, is the Daniel P.S.
 Paul Professor of Constitutional Law at Harvard Law School.
 She is also a professor of History, Faculty of Arts and Sciences, and Co-Director of the Program in Law and History at Harvard University.

 Ms. Brown-Nagin is an award-winning legal historian and expert in constitutional law and education law and policy.
 She has published articles and book chapters on the Supreme Court’s equal protection jurisprudence, civil rights law and history, the Affordable Care Act and education reform in The Yale Law Journal, the Columbia Law Review, the Duke Law Journal and the Journal of Law & Education.